 Today’s FP&A practitioners are highly trained professionals with a greater ability to see the big picture, analyse and interpret data, and build predictive models.
 They are also experts in harnessing the power of information technology.
-They are able to create detailed cost and revenue data bases which unlock patterns and trends in business behaviour, and to build sophisticated and responsive forecasting models.
-We do rolling forecasts because we know they are better, and because we can.
+They are able to create detailed cost and revenue databases that unlock patterns and trends in business behaviour and to build sophisticated and responsive forecasting models.
+We do rolling forecasts because we know they are better and because we can.

 The article was first published in Unit 4 Prevero Blog.

 FP&A Trends E-Books is a series of publications consisting of articles on FP&A-related subjects.
 The issues...

 Many businesses have yet to discover the full benefits of evolving their planning process to include...

 For organizations with annual expense budgets, it is important to have procedures for monitoring expenditures and...